GXCINFO/GXCINFO.GITHUB.IO/index.markdown

 ---
 layout: default
-title: GXC.INFO's Corner
+title: GXC.INFO
 ---

-Hi there, I am Mason Guo, an Open Source enthusiast.
+Hi there, I am an Open Source enthusiast.
 This site is dedicated to providing information about me and my works.

 <p><br /><b>My Blog:</b></p>
   <ul class="posts">